-1.Belonging - a sense of connectedness to others, an individual's experiences of being valued, of forming relationships with others and making contributions as part of a group, a community, the natural world.

-2.Well-Being - the importance of physical and mental health and wellness; incorporates capacities such as self-care, sense of health and self-regulation.

-3.Engagement - a state of being involved and focused.
-When children can explore the world around them with their natural curiosity and exuberance, they are fully engaged thus helping them to develop skills such as problem solving, creative thinking and innovating.

-4.Expression - to be heard as well as to listen; through their bodies, words and use of material, children develop increasingly complex communication.
+- 1.Belonging a sense of connectedness to others, an individual's experiences of being valued, of forming relationships with others and making contributions as part of a group, a community, the natural world. - 2.Well-Being the importance of physical and mental health and wellness; incorporates capacities such as self-care, sense of health and self-regulation. - 3.Engagement a state of being involved and focused.
+When children can explore the world around them with their natural curiosity and exuberance, they are fully engaged thus helping them to develop skills such as problem solving, creative thinking and innovating. - 4.Expression to be heard as well as to listen; through their bodies, words and use of material, children develop increasingly complex communication.

 Golf Road School Child Care Centre respects individual differences in social, emotional, intellectual, physical, and cultural backgrounds.
-We believe that each child deserves the very best environment supported by knowledgeable staff, support systems and community resources to achieve success regardless of ability, gender, or cultural background.
+We believe that each child deserves the very best environment supported by knowledgeable educators, support systems and community resources to achieve success regardless of ability, gender, or cultural background.

 Children are competent, capable, curious, and rich in potential.
 Children must be given the opportunity to be competent, capable, curious and to reach their potential.
-Our staff will provide opportunities for children to serve themselves at mealtimes, give age-appropriate jobs/tasks, allow time for dressing, provide visual aids, provide personal space for belongings, ensure supplies such as step stools, soap and paper towel are accessible in the washroom and sink areas to promote self-help skills.
-Staff will provide assistance as needed while providing ample time for success.
-Play time will providing ample supplies, extending learning opportunities as well as bring the outdoors indoors to further support curiosity.
+Our educators will provide opportunities for children to serve themselves at mealtimes, give age-appropriate jobs/tasks, allow time for dressing, provide visual aids, provide personal space for belongings, ensure supplies such as step stools, soap and paper towel are accessible in the washroom and sink areas to promote self-help skills.
+Educators will provide assistance as needed while providing ample time for success.
+Play time will promote children's choices, independent play opportunities, activities will be open-ended, staff will support children by providing ample supplies, extending learning opportunities as well as bring the outdoors indoors to further support curiosity.

 The health, safety, nutrition, and well-being of the children is the responsibility of everyone at our Centre.
-Health starts when the child arrives in a healthy state to engage fully in the program and continues throughout the day as the staff ensure proper hand hygiene, regular cleaning of toys, equipment, and furnishings.
+Health starts when the child arrives in a healthy state to engage fully in the program and continues throughout the day as the educators ensure proper hand hygiene, regular cleaning of toys, equipment, and furnishings.
 Children will be taught best practices around playing safe, use of indoor/outdoor equipment through role modeling and formal teaching.
 Children will be provided with low fat, low sugar, low sodium snacks and meals that follow the Canada Food Guide.
 Menus will be reviewed by a dietician and promote a variety of foods, opting for organic choices whenever possible.
 The children's well-being is very important, and our staff will address individual, and group needs throughout the day.